Polish Center for Holocaust Research

-The Polish Center for Holocaust Research (Centrum Badań nad Zagładą Żydów) is an academic and research center at the Polish Academy of Sciences in Warsaw, Poland.
-The center's director is historian Barbara Engelking.
+The Polish Centre for Holocaust Research (Centrum Badań nad Zagładą Żydów) is an academic and research center at the Polish Academy of Sciences in Warsaw, Poland.
+The center's director is Barbara Engelking.

 History

-The Polish Center for Holocaust Research, created in 2003, is an interdisciplinary research facility devoted to studying the Holocaust in historical perspective.
-The Center brings together psychologists, sociologists, literary historians, cultural anthropologists, and other scholars in order to provide knowledge on the nature, scope, and effects of the Holocaust.
-In 2007, to support and expand the center's activities, the Association of the Polish Center for Holocaust Research was created.
+The Polish Centre for Holocaust Research, created in 2003, is an interdisciplinary research facility devoted to studying the Holocaust in historical perspective.
+The centre brings together psychologists, sociologists, literary historians, cultural anthropologists, and other scholars in order to provide knowledge on the nature, scope, and effects of the Holocaust.
+In 2007, to support and expand the centre's activities, the Association of the Polish Centre for Holocaust Research was created.

-The Center coordinates research and educational projects, grants, seminars, conferences, and workshops, and publishes books and papers by Polish scholars as well as translations of works in other languages.
-Since 2005, the center has published an academic journal, Holocaust Studies and Materials.
+The centre coordinates research and educational projects, grants, seminars, conferences, and workshops, and publishes books and papers by Polish scholars as well as translations of works in other languages.
+Since 2005, the centre has published an academic journal, Holocaust Studies and Materials.

-In February 2018, Jakub Petelewicz, speaking as academic secretary of the Polish Center for Holocaust Research, expressed concern that a 2018 Polish law criminalizing discussion of negative Polish actions in the Holocaust may hinder the work of Poland-based academics and institutions.
+In February 2018, Jakub Petelewicz, speaking as academic secretary of the Polish Centre for Holocaust Research, expressed concern that the 2018 Polish law criminalizing discussion of negative Polish actions in the Holocaust may hinder the work of Poland-based academics and institutions.
 While the law contains an exemption for academic and artistic work, he said the lack of definitions could lead to confusion.
 For instance, he expressed concern that presenting materials to schools and discussing findings publicly might be prevented.
 Another concern he raised was the possibility of being sued personally or as an institution by right-wing groups under provisions of the law allowing for lawsuits to defend "the good name of the Polish nation."
 Petelwicz described the overall effect of the law as pressuring academics to play down negative actions by Poles and emphasize suffering by Poles.